Polymath who is a Scholar of God and Teacher of God.

-For personal reasons, Denzel returned to Miami in 2003.
-He began work in the corporate world by accepting a position with Royal Caribbean Cruises, Ltd. During his tenure, he held several important positions, including Reservations Agent to a Supervisor and Inside Sales Manager for the West Coast territory – quite the accomplishment at the age of 23.
-As an Inside Sales Manager, he learned how to effectively manage and develop marketing/sales plans for over 320 travel agencies producing territory revenue of over $35 million annually.
+Denzel began his corporate career by accepting a position with Royal Caribbean Cruises, Ltd. During his tenure, he held several positions, starting off as a Reservations Agent to a Supervisor then later an Inside Sales Representative for the West Coast.
+Quite the accomplishment at the age of 23.
+As an Inside Sales Representative, he learned how to effectively manage and develop marketing/sales plans for over 320 travel agencies producing territory revenue of over $35 million annually.
 He created marketing plans, business plans, co-op marketing materials, and traveled to the West Coast at least three times a quarter to meet with travel partners.
-Simultaneous, he continued his collegiate studies at Florida International University.
-While employed with RCCL, Denzel had the pleasure of hosting ship tours for Essence Magazine, ship launch parties for Spike Lee and friends, and traveled to several islands in the Caribbean and Spain.

 During the final year of employment with the Miami-based cruise line, his rededicated himself to his craft.
 He attended the American Black Film Festival on Miami Beach where he took the Actors Boot camp class with the legendary Bill Duke.
 While there, he participated in the Nickelodeon Pitch Contest.
 Denzel was the first of over 200 to submit a pitch AND receive payment on the spot for his premise for the cartoon Danny Phantom.
 He instantly gained the respect of Nickelodeon executives who asked him to submit ideas for other shows for several months and mentored him for their writing fellowship program.

-After his employment ended at RCCL, he took the business acumen he developed to pursue his business endeavors.
+After losing his employment at RCCL, he took the business acumen he developed to pursue his business endeavors.
 Additionally, he changed his major from Business to Liberal Studies with focus on Religion and Politics.
 His minor is in Business.
-Thereafter he launched DB3 Media and its corresponding internet network, DB3tv.com.
-The premise of these entities are create low budget web-shows, stage plays, and films with college students interested in acting, writing, and directing.
+In 2009, he launched DB3 Media and its corresponding internet network, DB3tv.com.
+The premise of these entities were to create low budget web-shows, stage plays, and films with college students interested in acting, writing, and directing.
 He trained novice actors and film crew on how to work collectively on a short film called, “72 hours.”
 The film took three days to shoot, and premiered at FIU to more than 1,200 students; admission was $10 per person.
-Later on, several students requested him to help moderate and host forums, pulling the collective African Diasporas together and to leading to the creation of the Black Student Union – a club that only garnered a $150 budget.
-He also presented the idea to school officials and the Student Government Association, making it a stand-alone council.
-It now has a budget of $45,000.
-He learned a lot about the nature and differences of Black Americans in comparison to Black Islanders from the Caribbean, specifically how they identify themselves through the process.

-Denzel also became a founding member of Johnny L. King lodge #767, Prince Hall Affiliated Freemasonry.
-He was subsequently elected as The Most Worshipful Master or Head of his lodge.
-Through the lodge, he held prayer breakfasts to honor several community leaders as well as a Black Men of South Miami-Dade forum at Second Baptist Church to discuss the rampant gun violence-taking place in the community.
+Denzel is also founding member of Johnny L. King lodge #767, Prince Hall Affiliated Freemasonry.
+He was subsequently elected as The Most Worshipful Master or President.
+Through his leadership of the lodge, he held prayer breakfasts to honor several community leaders as well as a Black Men of South Miami-Dade forum at Second Baptist Church to discuss the rampant gun violence-taking place in the community.
 NBC 6 Miami profiled this event, and interviewed him about his views.